EXO-UI/exo-ui/.github/ISSUE_TEMPLATE/infrastructure-changes.md

 ---
 name: Infrastructure changes
 about: Changes related to infrastructure, such as CI/CD jobs
-title: "Infra change:"
+title: 'Infra change:'
 labels: infra
-assignees: ""
+assignees: ''

 ---

 # Context: